aFarkas/respimage/how-respimg-works.md

 big.jpg:    2000w / 505px = 3.96x
 ```

-What ``respimg``'s resource selection is doing is quite simple.
+What ``respimage``'s resource selection is doing is quite simple.
 It searches for the best quality candidate.
 In case of a 2x device, the example above returns the big.jpg, then it compares the useless extra pixels (i.e.: 3.96x - 2x : 1.96x) with the missing density of the next lower candidate "medium.jpg" (i.e.: only 0.02) and balances the quality loss vs. the download decrease.
 This means the more useless data has to be downloaded, the greedier the algorithm trys to fetch the next lower candidate.

 Here is a simple [demo](http://codepen.io/aFarkas/full/tplJE/).

 Although the example above is constructed, this simple and basic technique can save a lot of bandwidth with real images and realistic sizes: [comparison polyfill demo](http://afarkas.github.io/responsive-image-race/)).

-Note: That ``respimg`` does only work in browsers, which do not support the srcset attribute natively.
+Note: That ``respimage`` does only work in browsers, which do not support the srcset attribute natively.
 This means you should not use Chrome for the examples above.

-**``respimg`` is built to not only use responsive images today, but also to use it responsible without wasting any data or writing invalid markup.**
+**``respimage`` is built to not only use responsive images today, but also to use it responsible without wasting any data or writing invalid markup.**

-[^]: The way how LIQP is implemented by ``respimg`` is a middle ground between the implementation described by [Guypo](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/) and the implementation suggested by [Steve Souders](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/#post-850994943).
+[^]: The way how LIQP is implemented by ``respimage`` is a middle ground between the implementation described by [Guypo](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/) and the implementation suggested by [Steve Souders](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/#post-850994943).